garykl/dotwarrior/README.md

 whose visiblity can be configured and the strength of the effect on the nodes it is connected to, which, carefully used, enhances clear view.

-dotwarrior is written in `python3`.
+dotwarrior is written in `python3`, but works with `python2` as well.

 ## usage

-You can call `dotwarrior` from the command line with the same filter options that can be passed to `taskwarrior`.

 After setting up ...